Walsall Museum, which was located in the Walsall Central Library building, closed on 31 March 2015.

-This is as a result of a £70,000 reduction in the Museum Service budget, to help Walsall Council to meet its necessary savings of £86 million over the next four years.
+This was as a result of a £70,000 reduction in the Museum Service budget, to help Walsall Council to meet necessary savings of £86 million over four years.

 Access to collections

-However, Walsall Museum collections (including social history; lock making; lorinery; brass casting; costume and textiles; the Hodson Shop; and printed ephemera) will continue to be managed and cared for by the Council, and will remain accessible through initiatives, including:
+However, Walsall Museum collections (including social history; lock making; lorinery; brass casting; costume and textiles; the Hodson Shop; and printed ephemera) continues to be managed and cared for by the Council via Walsall Leather Museum, and remains accessible through initiatives, including:

-- Study visits to the Museums Service's store (through prior arrangement with the Collections Officer).
+- Study visits to the Museum Service's store (through prior arrangement with the Collections Officer).

 - 'Behind Closed Doors' project - using dedicated funds from the Marches Network to faciliate the use of stored collections and create Discovery Boxes.